andreaslyn/concordium-node/scripts/node/README.md

 ## docker-compose

-The following example shows a minimal setup of a node and an accompanying collector.
+The following example shows a minimal setup of a node and an accompanying collector:

-TODO NOT YET TESTED

 ```yaml
 version: '3'